 - NOT make our personal convictions commandments for others (Romans 14:1-13)

 - NOT fail to honor the personal convictions of others (Romans 14:14-22)

 - NOT sin by doing anything without faith (Romans 14:23)

 Click on the links below to access the entire series:

 (1) Left-click on the underlined phrase to open another article in a different tab with more explanation.

 (2) The inspiration for this Blog: D.L.
 Moody on the 10 Commandments, ISBN 0-8024-1778-7, Published 1896, 1977

-(4) In the Talmud and in accordance with Rabbinical tradition the Ten Commandments were written and engraved on sapphire stones.
-It was a particular kind called “Lapis lazuli,” which means, “Blue stone.”
+(4) In the Talmud and in accordance with Rabbinical tradition the initial set of Ten Commandments was written and engraved on sapphire stones.
+It was a particular kind called “Lapis lazuli,” which means, “Bluestone.”
 Sapphire is formed under great heat and pressure.
 When God came down on the top of that mountain with lightenings, fire and thunderings, the whole top of it was scorched, burned a deep blue, making a pavement of sapphire, “like the very heavens in its clarity.”
-God wrote on the blue stones at His feet the Ten Commandments.
+God wrote on the bluestones at His feet the Ten Commandments.
 The Law was written by God on the front and back of these stones (Exodus 31:18.
 32:15,16) which were thrown from the Mountain by Moses with the result that they broke to pieces even as the nation of Israel had broken them by their sin in Moses’ absence (Genesis 32:19,20)